Asian Games stir Indonesia’s pride, boost Jokowi’s campaign

-JAKARTA, Indonesia — Indonesia’s hosting of the Asian Games and a record haul of gold medals has swelled national pride, providing a boost to the re-election campaign of President Joko “Jokowi” Widodo.
+JAKARTA, Indonesia — Indonesia’s hosting of the Asian Games and a record haul of gold medals have swelled national pride, boosting the re-election campaign of President Joko “Jokowi” Widodo.

-The 2-week-long games ended Saturday with Indonesia fourth on the medal table behind China, Japan and South Korea.
-A good chunk of its 30 gold medals were in obscure sports held only at the Asian Games, and none was from swimming or athletics.
+The 2-week games ended Saturday with Indonesia fourth on the medal table behind China, Japan and South Korea.
+A good chunk of its 31 gold medals were in obscure sports held only at the Asian Games, and none was from swimming or athletics.

 But for Indonesia, which has won only seven Olympic gold medals — all in badminton — it was a landmark haul that outdid its modest ambition of sneaking into the top 10.

-A well-received opening ceremony, an absence of major organizational problems, and Jokowi’s surprise announcement Saturday that Indonesia would bid for the 2032 Olympics have fueled feel-good nationalism that analysts say is likely to give Jokowi a lift in the polls heading to an April election.
+A well-received opening ceremony, an absence of major organizational problems and Jokowi’s surprise announcement Saturday that Indonesia would bid for the 2032 Olympics have fueled feel-good nationalism that analysts say is likely to lift Jokowi in voters’ sentiments heading to an April election.

 That would widen his already substantial lead over former general and ultranationalist politician Prabowo Subianto, Jokowi’s challenger for a second time.